GaryBissland/azure_terraform_codedeploy/README.md

 This template does the following;

--deploys Spring Boot jar from the repo to a secure Azure Storage Container -creates a Ubuntu VM running cloud init
+- deploys Spring Boot jar from the repo to a secure Azure Storage Container
+- creates a Ubuntu VM running cloud init
--enables ssh and http access
+- enables ssh and http access
--enables Linux Managed Identity
+- enables Linux Managed Identity
--gives contributor role for subscription to vm principal -installs nodejs-legacy, npm, nginx, jq, openjdk-8-jre-headless -installs Azure Cli
+- gives contributor role for subscription to vm principal
+- installs nodejs-legacy, npm, nginx, jq, openjdk-8-jre-headless
+- installs Azure Cli
--downloads jar from Azure Storage using Azure Cli SAS token -starts java application on port 8080
+- downloads jar from Azure Storage using Azure Cli SAS token
+- starts java application on port 8080
--makes application available on port 80 using nginx
+- makes application available on port 80 using nginx

 To run this template;